Selected Journal Articles

 Feldman, D. B., & Llamas, J. (2011).
 Working with family caregivers of persons with terminal illness.
 In S. H. Qualls & J. Kasl-Godley (Eds.), End-of-life issues, grief, and bereavement: What clinicians need to know (pp. 64-84).
 Hoboken, NJ: Wiley.

-Feldman, D. B., Jazaieri, H., O’Rourke, M. A., Bakitas, M. A., Krouse, R. S., Deininger, H. E., Hudson, M. F., & Corn, B. W. (in press).
+Feldman, D. B., Jazaieri, H., O’Rourke, M. A., Bakitas, M. A., Krouse, R. S., Deininger, H. E., Hudson, M. F., & Corn, B. W. (2023).
 Healthcare professionals’ lay definitions of hope.
-Journal of Happiness Studies.
+Journal of Happiness Studies, 24, 231–247.

 Corn, B. W., Feldman, D. B., Hull, J. G., O’Rourke, M. A., & Bakitas, M. (2022).
 Dispositional hope as a potential outcome parameter among patients with advanced malignancy: An analysis of the ENABLE database.
 Cancer, 128, 401-409.